Joe-metry/web_0/README.md

 LANGUAGE: HTML
 ========================================

-This is a project based repo for my HTML learning, it would have all the details of my learning progress and updates on project will be explicitely stated here.
+This is a p portfolio project landing page, it would have all the details of my learning progress and updates on project will be explicitely stated here.